Top

 Loading..

-Figure 8.
+Figure 9.
 Random effects meta-analysis for all Randomized Controlled Trials.
-This plot shows pooled effects, see the specific outcome analyses for individual outcomes, and the heterogeneity section for discussion.
+This plot shows pooled effects, see the specific outcome analyses for individual outcomes.
+Analysis validating pooled outcomes for COVID-19 can be found below.
 Effect extraction is pre-specified, using the most serious outcome reported.
-For details of effect extraction see the appendix.
+For details see the appendix.

 Heterogeneity in COVID-19 studies arises from many factors including: